kennycason/kennycason/posts/2010-07-12-is-prime-algorithm.markdown

 }
 ```

-<b>note:</b> If the number gets to large enough this algorithm will be very still as it could potentially have to iterate from 3 to the square root of the number being tested.
+<b>note:</b> If the number gets to large enough this algorithm will be very slow as it could potentially have to iterate from 3 to the square root of the number being tested.
 For trivial cases this algorithm executes likely fast enough.